Skip to Main Content

 D.O.T.
 APPROVED HELMETS ARE REQUIRED IN GEORGIA.

-Georgia requires protective headgear for both passengers and riders of motorcycles and trikes, regardless of age or insurance coverage, unless they are riding within an enclosed cab.
+Georgia mandates protective headgear for both motorcycle riders and passengers, irrespective of age or insurance coverage, unless riding within an enclosed cab.
 According to the Official Code of Georgia Annotated (O.C.G.A.) §40-6-315 (sections a and d):

 (a) No person shall operate or ride upon a motorcycle unless he or she is wearing protective headgear, which complies with standards established by the commissioner of public safety.